-7.4 Using a content ID
+7.5 Using a content ID

-The concept of a content ID is sometimes used to identify groups of content keys based on solutionspecific associations.
-This document supports it if the solution architecture demands it.
+The concept of a content ID is sometimes used to identify groups of content keys based on solution-specific associations.
 In order to make use of a content ID in DRM workflows, the content ID should be embedded into authorization service URLs and/or license server URLs (depending on which components are used and require the use of the content ID).
 This may be done either directly at MPD authoring time (if the URLs and content ID are known at such time) or by solution-specific logic and configuration at runtime.